WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/Secure-Naming-on-the-Blockchain.md

 For details on these security concerns and other experiences from a large-scale production deployment on Namecoin see [this post](http://blog.onename.com/namecoin-to-bitcoin/).
 Further, the pricing policy for name registrations is very important for enabling a spam-free namespace.
 See [this paper](http://randomwalker.info/publications/namespaces.pdf) for a detailed discussion of pricing mechanisms and analysis of Namecoin namespaces.

-### Bitcoin + Blockstore
+### Design of Blockstore

 Blockstore enables human-readable name registrations on the Bitcoin blockchain, along with the ability to store associated data in external datastores.
 You can use it to register globally unique names, associate data with those names, and transfer them between Bitcoin addresses.
 Anyone can perform lookups on those names and securely obtain the data associated with them.

-Blockstore uses the Bitcoin blockchain for storing name operations and data hashes, and the Kademlia-based distributed hash table (DHT) and other external datastores for storing the full data files outside of the blockchain.
+Blockstore uses the Bitcoin blockchain for storing name operations and data hashes, and a Kademlia-based distributed hash table (DHT) and other external datastores for storing the full data files outside of the blockchain.

 <img src="https://s3.amazonaws.com/onenameblog/openname-bitcoin-dht-diagram-4.png" width="650"/>

+Blockstore is designed to implement Namecoin-like functionality in the layer above the blockchain.
+It leverages the blockchain to achieve consensus on the state of the system at the time of each block discovery, but otherwise offloads its control logic and state to an external process.
+Critically, Blockstore embeds a *virtual blockchain* within the blockchain's transactions, which any peer can audit to determine whether or not one Blockstore peer has processed the same name operations as another.
+In doing so, Blockstore keeps its control plane (the virtual blockchain), its data plane (external storage), and its external storage providers logically separate from one another.
+We believe this is a significant improvement over alt-coin designs, because it allows the developers of each component to evolve and innovate independently for the benefit of all.

-#### Blockstore Capabilities
+#### Blockstore Implementation

-Blockstore is extremely sophisticated in it's abilities.
-For example, it can:
+The current reference implementation of Blockstore is in Python and is released as GPLv3 [open-source code](https://github.com/blockstack/blockstore).
+In the current implementation users can:

 + define namespaces and set parameters for those namespaces
 + register names that can be owned by a Bitcoin address